dddrrreee/cs140e-23win/labs/2-trusting-trust/README.md

 (1) a character array describing the input `seed.c` and (2) the input itself.
 This will be the code as shown at the beginning of Figure 1.

-  - We give you `code/step1/seed.c`: the main part of the C code in the paper (so you don't have to type it in).

   - After you implement `quine-gen.c` and then run it:

             % ./quine-gen < seed.c

-    You should get something that looks like:
+    You should get something that looks something like:

             char prog[] = {
 	            47, 	47, 	32, 	99, 	97, 	110,